ToniWonKanobi/theoveranalyzed.net/posts/2015/3/28/traveling.md

 I don't travel much.
 When I do, it is usually by car, accompanied my [wife][twitter], and my [dog][twitter 2].

-The drive to Northern California -- where our parents live -- while not particularly terrible, isn't exactly thrilling either.
+The drive to Northern California isn't horrible.
+That said, it's not exactly thrilling either.
 The 7-8 hour journey is mired with long, *long* stretches of either desert-y terrain, or SoCal freeways.
 Neither scenery is much better than the other.

 Flying is a much nicer experience:[^th]